 The real race for excellence is the one where you sprint against yourself, endeavour to outperform, raise the bar, time after time.
-Excellence is an ever moving target, averred Adityaji.
+Excellence is an ever-moving target, averred Mr Aditya Birla.

-Extracts from Adityaji's talk on the occasion of his being felicitated with the "VOCATIONAL EXCELLENCE AWARD" by the Rotary International District Conference in 1995.
+Extracts from Mr Aditya Birla’s talk on the occasion of his being felicitated with the "Vocational Excellence Award" by the Rotary International District Conference in 1995.

 In our Group, our first and foremost objective is to satisfy our larger family, our family comprising of our shareholders, our customers and our employees.
 Towards this objective, our credo is, 'strive for excellence and perfection in all spheres of management, through continuous improvement.'
 This is the Birla Management Centre's commitment.
 This is our Group's philosophy.
 This is our motto.

 For our shareholder, it is our job, and our commitment to create wealth for him, and to amply reward the faith that he has reposed in us.